Samuel-CHLam/wcr_constitution/index.md

 1. Committee
-    1. There shall be a Committee consisting of a President, a Vice-President who shall also be the Treasurer, a Secretary, one or two Diversity, Equality, and Welfare Officers, an External Affairs Officer, an Environment Officer, and three or four Social Secretaries, a Women’s Officer; an Ethnic Minorities & Racial Equality Officer; an LGBTQ+ Officer; an International Students’ Officer; a Mature Students & Families Officer; and a Students with Disabilities & Accessibility Officer
+    1. There shall be a Committee consisting of a President, a Vice-President who shall also be the Treasurer, a Secretary, one or two Diversity, Equality, and Welfare Officers, an External Affairs Officer, an Environment Officer, and three or four Social Secretaries, a Women’s Officer; an Ethnic Minorities & Racial Equality Officer; an LGBTQ+ Officer; an International Students’ Officer; a Mature Students & Families Officer; a Students with Disabilities & Accessibility Officer, and a Webmaster.

-    1. The positions of Women’s Officer, Ethnic Minorities & Racial Equality Officer, LGBTQ+ Officer, International Students’ Officer, Mature Students & Families Officer, and Students with Disabilities & Accessibility Officer, may be held in conjunction with another Committee position, including each other, except for the positions of President and Vice-President/Treasurer.
+    1. The positions of Women’s Officer, Ethnic Minorities & Racial Equality Officer, LGBTQ+ Officer, International Students’ Officer, Mature Students & Families Officer, Students with Disabilities & Accessibility Officer, and Webmaster, may be held in conjunction with another Committee position, including each other, except for the positions of President and Vice-President/Treasurer.

     1. The Committee shall be responsible for the running of the WCR between General Meetings.
 Decisions of General Meetings shall be binding on the Committee.
 The Committee shall not have the power to alter this Constitution or its associated Standing Orders.